Chester Bennington: Remembrances and tributes

 Bennington filmed an episode of Carpool Karaoke: The Series six days before his death.
 Bennington's family allowed the episode to be aired on October 12, 2017.
 On August 27, during the 2017 MTV Video Music Awards ceremony, Jared Leto received media attention for his tribute to Bennington and Chris Cornell.
 Some of his former bandmates from Dead by Sunrise and Grey Daze united to perform a tribute for Bennington during a concert on September 2 in Las Vegas.
 Linkin Park also hosted a public tribute for Bennington in Los Angeles on October 27, titled Linkin Park and Friends: Celebrate Life in Honor of Chester Bennington.
 The event featured the band's first performance following his death, along with performances from Blink-182, members of System of a Down, Korn, Avenged Sevenfold, Bring Me the Horizon, Sum 41, Yellowcard, and the singer Kiiara, among others.

 Rapper Jay-Z paid tribute to Bennington on several occasions by performing "Numb/Encore" live.
 Jay-Z and Bennington (with Linkin Park) collaborated on the song.
 Coldplay's Chris Martin paid tribute to Bennington during the band's North American tour concert at MetLife Stadium, playing an acoustic version of "Crawling" on piano.
-Several other artists, including Muse, Ryan Key (lead vocalist and guitarist of Yellowcard), rapper Machine Gun Kelly, Imagine Dragons, Billy Talent and Godsmack, also either covered Linkin Park songs (usually "Crawling") or played their own songs during concerts as tribute to Bennington in the days and months following his death.
+Several other artists, including Muse, Ryan Key (lead vocalist and guitarist of Yellowcard), Machine Gun Kelly, Imagine Dragons, Billy Talent and Godsmack, also either covered Linkin Park songs (usually "Crawling") or played their own songs during concerts as tribute to Bennington in the days and months following his death.
 During the 60th Annual Grammy Awards's annual in memoriam tribute, rapper Logic performed the song "1-800-273-8255" live alongside Alessia Cara and Khalid as a tribute to both Cornell and Bennington.
-The song's title is the phone number of the National Suicide Prevention Lifeline.
+The song's title was, at the time, the phone number of the 988 Suicide & Crisis Lifeline.

-Producer Markus Schulz made a trance remix of the Linkin Park song "In the End" as tribute to Bennington after his death which he debuted at Tomorrowland.
+Producer Markus Schulz made a trance remix of the Linkin Park song "In the End" as tribute to Bennington after his death, which he debuted at Tomorrowland.

 Bennington and other late musicians were honored in the music video for "Hold on to Memories" by Disturbed.

-Following Bennington's death, singer Fred Durst said that Bennington "had a way of making anyone he spoke to feel heard, understood and significant.
+Following Bennington's death, Limp Bizkit singer Fred Durst said that Bennington "had a way of making anyone he spoke to feel heard, understood and significant.
 His aura and spirit were contagious and empowering.
 Often those types of people have so much pain and torture inside that the last thing they want is to contaminate or break the spirit of others...
-As real and transparent as our conversations would be, he was always the one projecting light on the shadows".
+As real and transparent as our conversations would be, he was always the one projecting light on the shadows."

 Aftermath

-Linkin Park entered a hiatus following Bennington's death.
-Mike Shinoda stated in April 2022 that the band has no plans of recording a new album or touring.